holistudio/vibe_pitch/README.md

 - A modern web browser (Chrome, Firefox, Edge, or Safari)
 - A microphone
-- A local web server (see instructions below)
+- A local web server (see setup instructions below)

 **Note:** Due to browser security restrictions, the microphone will only work when the page is served from `localhost` or `https://`.
 Opening the HTML file directly (`file://`) will not work.